tbergquist-godaddy/monorepo/readme.md

     ...
 ```

-the apps folder is my apps, and packages are packages that supports the apps.
+The apps folder contains my apps, and packages contains packages that support the apps.
 Probably I should merge them into a structure like 🤔

 ```
 root